British Wildlife of the Week

 The idea of a plant eating an animal seems like a strange concept.
 Perhaps it is because it shatters all expectations.
 Surely plants are supposed to be passive recipients of sunlight and water – not carnivores turning to the flesh of animals for their sustenance.
-Carl Linnaeus, the famous Swedish naturalist who devised a system of ordering all living things in the world, refused to believe that plants could be carnivorous, declaring that it went ‘against the order of nature as willed by God.’
+Carl Linnaeus, the famous Swedish naturalist who devised a system of ordering all living things in the world according to their degrees of relatedness, refused to believe that plants could be carnivorous, declaring that it went ‘against the order of nature as willed by God.’
 He reasoned that so-called carnivorous plants only caught insects by accident.

 Charles Darwin, however, knew better.
 In 1866, he encountered the sundew Drosera on an English heath and spent months performing various experiments on them.
 If you see one of these little plants nestled among some moss on a soggy moorland or peat bog, you will quickly realise where it gets its somewhat poetic name from, which was coined well before the plant’s true nature was known.
 Weirdly alien in appearance, each spoon-shaped leaf is covered with fine, crimson tentacles topped with glistening droplets of mucilage, which really does look like dew shimmering in the sunlight.